 As an upside, there's no pre-set spending limit to get in your way (within reason), so you won’t need to worry about having space on the card held up by those pesky hotel pre-authorisations that take place every time you get your room key.

 Still want credit?
-You are also offered an American Express Platinum Reserve credit card on top, which gives you the full range of benefits of a premium credit card, such as a complimentary return domestic flight.
+You are also offered an American Express Platinum Reserve credit card on top, which gives you the full range of benefits of a premium credit card, such as an additional $400 travel credit.

 Welcome bonus, airport lounge and hotel benefits